North Cornwall · PL27

 Why Polzeath is its own job.

 AONB and Heritage Coast designations across the village; cliff and dune-edge sites are tightly controlled.
 Local plan policy on second homes and holiday lets is being progressively tightened.
+That sets the scene before any design work begins.
 For architectural design specifically, the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Polzeath drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Polzeath project as a PL27-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Polzeath application gets approved at eight weeks or stalls in committee.
+The modern coastal architect builds that dominate Polzeath (and continue out toward Port Isaac) set the tone for any architectural design scheme here.

 Planning note